temporalio/sdk-ruby/README.md

 * Long running activities should heartbeat regularly, see "Activity Heartbeating and Cancellation" later.
 * By default every activity attempt is executed in a thread on a thread pool, but fibers are also supported.
 See "Activity Concurrency and Executors" section later for more details.
-* Technically an activity definition can be created manually via `Temporalio::Activity::Definition.new` that accepts a proc or a block, but the class form is recommended.
+* Technically an activity definition can be created manually via `Temporalio::Activity::Definition::Info.new` that accepts a proc or a block, but the class form is recommended.

 #### Activity Context